Saturday, March 17, 2018

 The science of Big Data and its brilliant analysis is one (essential) thing, the art of creating desire is quite another.

-One requires perfect reason, the other the rare ability to engage the heart, to supersede reason with want – an increasingly essential ability in a sea of sameness swarming with me-too products and even me-tooer advertising.
+One requires perfect reason, the other the rare ability to engage the heart, to supersede reason with want – an increasingly precious ability in a sea of sameness swarming with me-too products and even me-tooer advertising.

 The latter art has absolute zero to do with age, ethnicity, sex - or so-called digital nativity.